google/copybara/docs/reference.md

 <a id="core.project" aria-hidden="true"></a>
 ## core.project

 General configuration of the project.
 Like the name.
+THIS FUNCTION IS DEPRECATED.

 `core.project(name)`